 - 1 cup or more chicken or vegetable broth

-- 2 6-ounce fillets cod or other firm white fish
+- 12 ounces cod fillets or other firm white fish

 - extra virgin olive oil